 Nobody wants to wind up in small claims court.
 Lawyers are expensive, and the whole process takes valuable time away from your and your client’s business.
 Unless a client specifically tells you that they have no intention of paying, continue following up with overdue payment reminders until you’re ready for outside help.

 When Do You Require Help from Outside?

-If repeated attempts to collect don’t work or your client says they’re not going to pay, then it’s time to get some outside help.
+If repeated attempts to collect money owed by customers don’t work or your client says they’re not going to pay, then it’s time to get some outside help.

-- Collections: Generally speaking, collections agencies won’t take on a file until payment is 90 days overdue and they can take half of the invoice’s value or more as payment.
-For this reason, collections is usually considered a last resort.
+- Collections: Generally speaking, collections agencies won’t take on a file until payment is 90 days overdue, and they can take half of the invoice’s value or more as payment.
+For this reason, using a collections agency is usually considered a last resort.